 - Promoting practical life skills

-The Montessori method of education along with the traditional curriculum also promotes practical life skills in children.
+The Montessori method of education along with the traditional curriculum also promotes Practical Life Activities for children.

-The activities that promote basic life skills include learning how to set up a table, tie a shoelace, buttoning clothing, washing hands, and other basic social manners.
+The activities that promote basic life skills include learning how to set up a table, tie a shoelace, button clothing, wash hands, and other basic social manners.

 How to create a Montessori environment at home: